danielfoehrKn/kubeswitch/hooks/README.md

 ### Hook calling an executable

-Hooks can call an arbitrary executables and pass arguments.
+Hooks can call an arbitrary executable and pass arguments.

 Below is the configuration to use with [Gardener](https://github.com/gardener/gardener) installations.
 The Hook [`gardener-landscape-sync`](https://github.com/danielfoehrKn/kubeconfig-switch/tree/master/hooks/gardener-landscape-sync) downloads the kubeconfig files for all available Kubernetes clusters to the local filesystem.
 The hook is executed every 6 hours.
+Not specifying an execution interval means that the hook shall only be run on demand via `switch hooks --hook-name <name>`.

 ```
 kind: SwitchConfig